 Matthew Broderick in the live action adaptation of Inspector Gadget.
 This movie, in addition to the American version of Godzilla (1998), killed his career as a leading man in major motion pictures.
 The 2006 holiday flop Deck the Halls did nothing to help matters.
 He found more success in theater, most notably the stage version of The Producers, and later the musical's 2005 film adaptation.

-He has been attempting at comeback, for many years he has been trying to star in a Keith Moon biopic, but this will probably never happen due to the face he is now too old for the part and it's a serious subject matter.
+He has been attempting a comeback; for many years he has been trying to star in a Keith Moon biopic, but this will probably never happen due to the fact he is now too old for the part and it's a serious subject matter.

 Chris O'Donnell's (Robin) case is a subversion in that he said he had steady work offers, including work on major TV series (such as co-starring in NCIS: Los Angeles alongside LL Cool J), since Batman & Robin, but took some time off around the early aughts to raise his children.
 He also had the lead role in 2000's Vertical Limit, which, despite being ravaged by critics, recouped its budget and pulled in a respectable $69 million domestically in what was otherwise a terrible year for Columbia Pictures.